Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-tooltips-alternative.md

   - css
 ---

 We made some [`CSS` only tooltips](https://daily-dev-tips.com/posts/css-only-tooltips/).
 And the cool part about being a developer is there are always different ways to do it.
-I got some feedback that the data-attribute was also an excellent alternative, so I decided to rebuild my ones.
+I got feedback that the data attribute was also an excellent alternative, so I decided to rebuild my ones.

 And it is indeed a neet way of doing so.
 It's a cleaner code, and with this one, we don't have to define a fixed width.